 To contact NHTSA, you may either call the Auto Safety Hotline toll-free at 1-800-424-9393 (or 366-0123 in Washington, D.C. area) or write to: NHTSA, U.S. Department of Transportation, Washington, D.C.
 20590.
 You can also obtain other information about motor vehicle safety from the Hotline.

 VEHICLE CERTIFICATION LABEL

 This label contains vehicle identification and other important reference information.
-The vehicle certification label is located on the driver's door.
+The label is attached to the lower area of the driver's door latch post.
 Never remove or destroy this label.